 It's difficult to beat Pennsylvania State University - Main Campus if you wish to pursue Agricultural Economics & Business as a major.
 Situated in University Park, Pennsylvania, this university is a good choice for students who thrive in a city atmosphere.

 If you are considering Penn State, better study hard.
 The usual SAT score of applicants is 1,195.
 In America, only 36.0% of students graduate on time.
 Penn State is way ahead of the pack on that mark with 64.3% of students finishing on time.
 A virtual tour may be an easy way to explore Pennsylvania State University - Main Campus.

 Any student pursuing a degree in Agricultural Economics & Business needs to check out University of Maryland - College Park.
 This school is among the largest schools in Maryland.

 The low net price of $21,458 for this school is great for students who list cost as one of their biggest concerns.
-General biology is the most popular major at University of Maryland - College Park.
+International students make up 11.9% of the student body at University of Maryland - College Park.
 Interested in knowing more about University of Maryland - College Park's campus?
 Go on a virtual tour.

 Alfred State College is a great decision for individuals interested in an Agricultural Economics & Business major.
 This is an exceptional option for students who favor the style of a small college town.

 Quite a few Alfred State first-year students are given scholarships.
 Approximately 52.7% of students complete their degree in four years at Alfred State College, which is better than the U.S. average of 36.0%.
 View a few school videos for more information on what student life is like.